tracker1/asdfgh/README.md

 * `asdfgh(passphrase, user_inputs)` - exports a function which is a promisified wrapper for zxcvbn
   * arguments: [see zxcvbn](https://github.com/dropbox/zxcvbn)
 * `asdfgh.setDefaults(url, integritySRI, timeoutMS)`
-  * Must be callsed before any passphrase checks are started
+  * Must be called before any passphrase checks are started
   * default:
     * version: 4.4.2
     * from [cdnjs/cloudflare](https://cdnjs.com/libraries/zxcvbn)